UAAP Season 70 men's basketball tournament: UST Growling Tigers

 The defending champions started the season with a 0–2 record, losing to UE and FEU.
 UST rebounded with wins against Adamson, UP and NU.
 Transferee Khasim Mirza made up for last year's Finals MVP Jojo Duncil's departure, with accurate three-point shooting.
 On a seven-year losing streak, La Salle had to win via overtime to break UST's streak.
 A win over last year's Finals opponent Ateneo assured the Tigers of an above-.500 record at the end of the first round.

 On their rematch with the Green Archers, the Tigers forced overtime after coming up with a 13–0 run at the final two minutes of regulation.
 With a near-flawless game, Jervy Cruz led the team into victory, the first since 1999.
 With momentum on their side, the Tigers were humbled by a streaking UE Red Warriors, who staged their own rally at the fourth quarter to hold off any UST run.
 After a win against NU, the Tigers were beaten by Ateneo, thanks to Kirk Long's buzzer beater.
 Needing to win their last three games to assure of a Final Four berth, the Tigers made short work of doormats UP and Adamson, but were upended by FEU to force a deciding knockout game between the two to determine which team will advance to the playoffs.

 Fourth seed playoff

 Winning both of their elimination round games (81–66 at the Ninoy Aquino Stadium and 84–73 at the Araneta Coliseum), the Tamaraws forced the knockout game by winning their second round game.
 FEU started rather well, leading by 2 points at the end of the first period.
 UST on the other hand, pulled away, with inside plays of Jervy Cruz and defense against the Tamaraws.

 Leading by as much as 20 points, FEU managed to bring down to lead to 16 at the third quarter but the Tigers answered back, bringing it back to 20.
-On the fourth quarter, the Tams, thanks to three-point shooting by Paul Sanga, cut the lead into ten; they'd ran out of time however as the Tigers advanced to the playoffs to assure of defending their title for a little longer.
+On the fourth quarter, the Tams, thanks to three-point shooting by Paul Sanga, cut the lead into ten; they'd run out of time however as the Tigers advanced to the playoffs to assure of defending their title for a little longer.